nazariosoftwarellc/nazariosoftwarellc.github.io/src/posts/beautiful-new-tabs-privacy-policy.md

-## Beautiful New Tabs privacy policy
+## Beautiful New Tabs Privacy Policy

 Beautiful New Tabs does not collect any data about its users.